 Key Stakeholder Engagement in Program Year 6:

-Through a series of prior research and coordinating meetings, establish a network of Canada and U.S. operators, researchers and government official tailored to address each individual workshop.
+Through a series of prior research and coordinating meetings, established a network of Canada and U.S. operators, researchers and government official tailored to address each individual workshop.
 ADAC Project leads worked with DHS S&T UP, HQ USCG CG926, and USCG D17 to design and plan the execution of the workshop.

 Key Publications (peer reviewed):